What is a Financial Aid Offer Letter?

 Estimated Cost of Attendance

-Your financial aid offer includes information about the cost of attendance, which is the estimated amount you will pay to the school directly as well as other costs you may incur while enrolled in school.
+Your financial aid offer letter includes information about the cost of attendance (COA), which includes the estimated amount you will pay to the school directly, as well as other costs you may incur while enrolled in school.
 When reviewing your financial aid offer, you will want to ensure that you understand the two types of costs:

 1. Direct / Billable Costs